metaml/proxy/readme.md

 ### "HTTP" Proxy for Testing and Development

-To avoid fetching URLs from clients' sites, "HTTP" proxy was written, in Haskell, to fetch arbitrary pages regardless of a URL.
+To avoid fetching URLs from clients' sites, "HTTP" Proxy was written, in Haskell, to fetch an arbitrary page regardless of a URL.
 Configure your code to use Proxy as an HTTP proxy.
 Said proxy randomly fetches pages from a set of URLs currently defined within the source code.
 Moreover, it caches responses and in general fetches a new URL once and thereafter uses its cache.

 ### Building Proxy